danox46/meal-planner/docs/design-document.md

 This version of the app will be made mostly for testing and will have a simple architecture.
 It will be made as a local node.js app using express as the server.
 It will have the follwoing components.

+### Accounts

+The Accounts component will be in charge of recieving the account related requests from the frontend and determine the calls that will be made.
+It is important to separate this component from the GPT component since we will be adding data gathering and data reusability features to the calls.

-### Manager
+### Meal Planner

-The manager component will be in charge of recieving the requests from the frontend and determine the calls that will be made.
+The Accounts component will be in charge of recieving the meal plan related requests from the frontend and determine the calls that will be made.
 It is important to separate this component from the GPT component since we will be adding data gathering and data reusability features to the calls.

 ### GPT